 In the winter, the Aquarium grounds turn into a fairytale village during Festilumières.
 Every day when the sun goes down, the animal sculptures light up, creating a magical winter wonderland.
 All throughout the year, there are special activities to make your visit memorable.

 A Day at the Farm

 Heard of agritourism?
 It’s a form of tourism that puts you in direct contact with farmers and ranchers happy to share their knowledge and their stories of farm life.
 It’s an enriching experience full of people and food, where you’ll get to connect with nature and find out just what it takes to live on a farm.

 You’ll get to feed and pet animals, of course, but there’s lots more to see and do, like bringing a picnic to enjoy in an idyllic farm setting and even picking fresh fruit to go with your lunch (during harvest season, of course)!
 At most farms you’ll also have access to an exclusive selection of local products.
 Trust us—your whole family will love their day at the farm.

 Forêt Montmorency, Alex Prunier

 The Québec City area is also known for its vast regional parks just outside the city that are home to all kinds of wildlife.
 Head out like a great explorer to observe moose, whales, beavers, great snow geese, and even black bears in their natural habitats.

 The secret is to know where to go depending on the time of year.
-From May to October, for example, there are beaver observation activities at Jacques Cartier National Park.
-In the fall, you can see moose at Montmorency Forest on an observation safari.
+From May to October, for example, there are beaver observation activities at Jacques Cartier National Park and you can have the chance to observe moose in the fall.
 As for black bears, they hibernate during the winter but can be observed safely with a guide in warmer months.
 If you’d like to spend a day out on the water whale watching, many tour companies offer one‑day excursions out of Québec City.